johnslai/august/homework/README.md

 ----------
-Test cases are created by building up an ordered linked list with llistInsert(), then a new value = 5 is inserted. final linked list is printed, and results are verified with assert().
+Test cases are created by building up an ordered linked list with llistInsert(), then a new value = 5 is inserted.
+Final linked list is printed, and results are verified with assert().